 “Cultural Flows” are water entitlements that are legally and beneficially owned by the Nations of a sufficient and adequate quantity and quality to improve the spiritual, cultural, natural, environmental, social and economic conditions of those Nations.
 These are our inherent rights.”

 -MLDRIN Echuca Declaration, 2007

-MLDRIN is a key partner in the National Cultural Flows Research Project.
-This project aims to secure a future where Indigenous water allocations are embedded within Australia’s water planning and management regimes, delivering cultural, spiritual, social, environmental and economic benefit to communities in the Murray-Darling Basin and beyond.
-You can visit the Project website by clicking the link below.
+MLDRIN was a key partner in the delivery of the National Cultural Flows Research Project.
+This project designed a pathway towards securing a future where Indigenous water allocations are embedded within Australia’s water planning and management regimes.
+In June 2018, the findings of this key research project were released.
+You can learn more about the Project by visiting the National Cultural Flows Research Project.

 MLDRIN works with Member Nations to apply the Cultural Flows methodology.
 This is a platform to document water needs and advance First Nations water aspirations.

 For more information on the MLDRIN Cultural Flows program, contact the MLDRIN Cultural Flows Project Officer via Charlie.McCormick@mldrin.org.au